What is differential geometry: curves and surfaces: Tangent plane

-\parit{Proof.} Fix a chart $s$ at $p$.
+\parbf{Proof.} Fix a chart $s$ at~$p$.
 Assume $\gamma$ is a smooth curve that starts at~$p$.
-Without loss of generality, we can assume that $\gamma$ is covered by the chart; in particular, there are smooth functions $u(t)$ and $v(t)$ such that
+We can assume that $\gamma$ is covered by the chart; in particular, there are smooth functions $t\mapsto u(t)$ and $t\mapsto v(t)$ such that